 Time is money – sounds cliché – but this is all about working SMART and not HARD – think before you act and always ask yourself – is this going to make me money.

 The most valuable commodity we can control is time.
 Instead of making your coffee at 8:30am and hitting the phones at 9am when people have already started their working day, switch it up and make the calls at 8:30am and make your coffee at 9am.

 Similarly, if you keep hitting the CEO’s gatekeeper during the day – make the call after 6pm and hey presto – gatekeeper has gone home and lonely CEO is ready to take your call!

 This is what I find myself doing consistently and I’ve managed to find an approach that works for me.
 As mentioned at the start, there really is NO exact science and find a way that works for you and your market.

-Good Luck!Posted over 3 years ago
+Good Luck!Posted about 6 years ago